fossas/fossa-cli/docs/features/manual-dependencies.md

 ## Performance

-The FOSSA service caches the results of dependency analysis by different keys depending on the type of remote dependency specified (explained below).
+The FOSSA service caches the results of dependency analysis depending on the type of remote dependency specified (explained below).
-Due to this caching setup, it is normal for the first analysis to take some time, especially for larger projects, but future analysis of dependencies with the cache keys unchanged should be fast.
+Due to this caching setup, it is normal for the first analysis to take some time, especially for larger projects, but future analysis of dependencies with the same information should be fast.

 ### Referenced dependencies

-Most `referenced-dependencies` are cached by their `(type, name, version)` tuple.
+Most `referenced-dependencies` are cached by the combination of their `(type, name, version)` fields.
 If `version` is not provided, the system assumes the version is "latest", and caching is usually not applied.

-For dependency types that require `arch`, `os`, and `osVersion` attributes, these fields additionally form part of the cache tuple.
+For dependency types that require `arch`, `os`, and `osVersion` attributes, these fields are additionally considered for the cache.

 In the event caching is causing problems, FOSSA can be made to rebuild this kind of dependency:
 Click the dependency in the UI and then click "Reanalyze".